 The Board, in conjunction with the C&G Committee, is responsible for compensation policies and practices.
 The C&G Committee is responsible for reviewing and making recommendations to the Board with respect to independent director compensation.
-The same peer group established for executive compensation in connection with the Arrangement was approved for benchmarking director compensation.
+The same peer group established for executive compensation was approved for benchmarking director compensation.
 See "Compensation Discussion and Analysis - Compensation Benchmarking".